 There are two main tools I would recommend for this, Charles and Fiddler.
 I personally use Charles as it is the best option I know of for mac users, and my windows-based colleagues tend to use Fiddler.
-You can get Charles here, and you can get Fiddler here.
-For this post I am going to use Charles to show a complete setup, however, the principles will be the same if you wind up using Fiddler.
+For this post, I am going to use Charles to show a complete setup; however, the principles will be the same if you wind up using Fiddler.

 Here are the general steps to follow to get everything set up:

 Install Charles and Open Application.

 This should be as straightforward as downloading the application from the Charles homepage

 Add Target API URL to Charles SSL Proxy Settings.

 By default, you won’t be able to view the details of the requests being intercepted by Charles.
 We will need to add each specific domain we are interested in inspecting in the SSL Proxy Settings.

 *.your-domain.com as the Host, and

 443 as the Port.
 Here I do this for google.com below.
 The wildcard prefix lets me listen to any env-specific variants that may be using this particular domain.